pierrce/pierrce.github.io/index.md

 Having picked up a Vive, I became extremely addicted to the VR medium.
 I fed off this addiction and turned it into motivation for starting my own company.
 Our first project was an online VR RPG - SojournVR.
 For a year I spent 40-60hrs/day nearly every day learning how to better model, code, use Unity, create animations, design sounds, and create a world that I was proud of and could share with others.
 In October of 2017 my fantasy had become a reality and was launched into Early Access onto Steam.

+As of August 2018, I've been working for a health care company called Karuna Labs - based out of San Francisco.
+We develop VR exercises and worlds to treat people with chronic pain!
+To read more about it, visit: https://www.karunalabs.com/

 ## Experience

 Having developed a VR RPG through the Unity platform, I've gained an immense amount of experience.
 The tools I've used and mastered will be discussed in in-depth on their own pages found below.